 - Fisheries biology and aquaculture

-Each intern will be matched to and work with a particular faculty member determined by mutual research interests, communication prior to the internship, and development of an internship project/activity.
+Each intern will be matched to and work with a particular faculty member determined by mutual research interests, communication prior to the internship, and the development of an internship project/activity.

 Pertinent readings and/or background information relative to each internship research area and project will be provided by the individual SMAST faculty hosting/advising the summer intern.
 Evaluation of the internship performance (pass/fail) will be flexible & based upon an agreed-upon activity schedule and completion of a research activity report by the student at the end of the internship period.
 Summer living expense support/stipend payment is available through faculty research grant support.

 Internship Opportunities with the Coastal Systems Program